-Whether you want to fund your own Thai bank account to save on ATM fees, or you need to transfer money to family, a girlfriend, or for business, here’s our recommendation on the best service to use, and step-by-step instructions for how to do it.
-It only takes a few minutes.
+Whether you want to fund your own Thai bank account to save on ATM fees, or you need to transfer money to family, a girlfriend, or for business, we recommend TransferWise as the best service to use.
+Use these step-by-step instructions to transfer money to Thailand in just a few minutes.

 You can select your currency in this tool and an amount, and it will show you exactly how much the transfer will cost.
 This is the final number, no hidden fees or charges spring up later to surprise you.

 Getting set up with TransferWise to send money to Thailand is fast and easy.
 If you’re good with this type of thing, you can just click over and get started.
 We do go through the whole process below as well so if you’re unsure you can follow that.
 Before you start though, here’s the list of everything you’ll need to get going — we know how annoying it is starting something like this and then getting stuck because you didn’t realize you needed to know something like the recipient’s home address.

 - The information for the owner of the Thai receiving account, including full name, email address, home address, bank account number, and name of the bank (there are no routing numbers or SWIFT codes needed)

 - For citizens of certain countries, or for transfer amounts of over €1000, you will need photos of your passport or driver’s license.
 This can take 2-3 days to verify but recently took me under an hour with a US drivers license.